IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/run-application-locally.md

 # Run Application Locally

 > [!NOTE]
-><b>The application files can be downloaded as a package and then run in your favourite IDE.
+><b>The application files can be downloaded as a package and then run in your preferred IDE.

 ### In this article: